dataminer-site/dataminer-site.github.io/_posts/2021-05-14-sql-on-pandas.md

 | DataMiner (2 Threads)&nbsp; | 0.32     |
 | Pandas      | 0.84     |

-This query is already getting more complex, and while Pandas does a decent job, it is a factor two slower than the single-threaded version of DuckDB.
+This query is already getting more complex, and while Pandas does a decent job, it is a factor two slower than the single-threaded version of dataminer.
 DataMiner has a highly optimized aggregate hash-table implementation that will perform both the grouping and the computation of all the aggregates in a single pass over the data.

 ### Grouped Aggregate with a Filter